lupin-de-mid/unit-generator-unity-sample/README.md

-Minimal sample to suuport SourceGenerator in Unity3d
+Minimal sample to support SourceGenerator in Unity3d

 Notes:
  - Generator.dll should be in root of Assets Folder